Effective March 7, 2013

 Reporting and Monitoring.
 We may report information about your Account to credit bureaus.
 Late payments, missed payments, or other defaults on your Account may be reflected in your credit report.
 You agree that any government agency may release your residence address to us, should it become necessary to locate you.
 You agree that we may record your calls, and that our supervisory personnel may listen to telephone calls between you and our representatives in order to evaluate the quality of our service to you and other cardholders.

 Updated Financial and Other Information.
 Upon request, you agree to promptly give us accurate financial and other information about yourself.
 We may obtain information about you from credit bureaus or other third parties at any time.
+You agree that the information that you provide to us is accurate as of the date provided, and that if the information changes you will contact us with notice of the change.

 Arbitration.
 Please review this provision carefully.
 It provides that any dispute may be resolved by binding arbitration.
 Arbitration replaces the right to go to court and the right to have a jury decide a dispute.
 Under this provision, your rights may be substantially limited in the event of a dispute.
 You may opt out of this Arbitration provision by following the instructions below.